chnm/crdh-jekyll/_essays/v02-03-century-of-black-mormons.md

 coreligionists who refused to allow Harris to worship with them altogether.
-In response, missionaries administered the sacrament of the Lord's Supper to him in his home.[^23] Similarly, in Cincinnati, Ohio, white members made it clear to [Len](https://exhibits.lib.utah.edu/s/century-of-black-mormons/page/hope-len) and [Mary Hope](https://exhibits.lib.utah.edu/s/century-of-black-mormons/page/hope-mary-lee-pugh) that they were not welcome at Sunday services but when the couple moved to Salt Lake City they worshiped in an integrated congregation.[^24] Sunday worship for Black Mormons thus varied across time and space.
+In response, missionaries administered the sacrament of the Lord's Supper to him in his home.[^23] Similarly, in Cincinnati, Ohio, white members made it clear to [Len](https://exhibits.lib.utah.edu/s/century-of-black-mormons/page/hope-len) and [Mary Hope](https://exhibits.lib.utah.edu/s/century-of-black-mormons/page/hope-mary-lee-pugh) that they were not welcome at Sunday services.
+But when the couple moved to Salt Lake City, they worshiped in an integrated congregation.[^24] Sunday worship for Black Mormons thus varied across time and space.
 Lack of sources makes it impossible to know what worship looked like in all situations, but the database is yielding clues previously unavailable.